Aliases for TRB Gene

 GeneCards Summary for TRB Gene

 TRB (T Cell Receptor Beta Locus) is a Protein Coding gene.
-Diseases associated with TRB include precursor t-cell acute lymphoblastic leukemia and guttate psoriasis.
+Diseases associated with TRB include Precursor T-Cell Acute Lymphoblastic Leukemia and Granulomatous Slack Skin Disease.
 Among its related pathways are G-protein signaling N-RAS regulation pathway and T-Cell Receptor and Co-stimulatory Signaling.